 We aim to accelerate the convergence of WMMSE for solving problem~\eqref{prob:mmse_prob} while ensuring the final solution constitutes a stationary point of problem~\eqref{prob:ori_prob}.
 To this end, we propose a two-stage method.
 The first stage solves problem~\eqref{prob:mmse_prob} until the relative change in WSR falls below threshold $\epsilon_1$.
 The algorithm then transitions to the second stage, which executes standard WMMSE updates until the relative change in WSR drops below $\epsilon_2$.
-Since the computational difference between solving~\eqref{prob:mmse_prob} and~\eqref{prob:wmmse_prob} lies solely in the update of $\mathbf{W}$, the per-iteration complexity remains comparable to that of original WMMSE.
-This approach effectively uses the MMSE solution to warm-start WMMSE.
+Since the computational difference between solving~\eqref{prob:mmse_prob} and~\eqref{prob:wmmse_prob} lies solely in the update of $\mathbf{W}$, the per-iteration complexity remains comparable to that of original WMMSE. {Furthermore, this approach preserves the positive definiteness of $\mathbf{W}$ throughout the iterations and thus does not affect the block multi-convex property of the original problem.} This approach effectively uses the MMSE solution to warm-start WMMSE.
 We term this method a \textit{mixed weighted-unweighted sum MSE minimization}~(MMMSE) algorithm, as illustrated in Fig.~\ref{fig:structure}.
 Moreover, this modification could not only accelerate the conventional WMMSE algorithm but also enhance the computational efficiency of a range of related improved methods, such as R-WMMSE~\cite{zhao2023rethinking}.
 We will empirically demonstrate this performance improvement in Section~\ref{sec:experiments}.